 A dog severely infested with parasites can experience sudden weight loss.
 For instance, intestinal worms such as tapeworms can deprive your dog nutrients making him become malnourished.
 For this reason, it is wise to deworm your dog after a couple of months.

-If your dog has some missing teeth or has a mouth ulcer, feeding will generally become hard contributing to his drastic weight loss.
+If your dog has some missing teeth or has a mouth ulcer, feeding will generally become hard contributing to his drastic loss of weight.
 In such cases, the veterinary needs to administer some antibiotics to clear of the irritation for feed to resume back to normal.

-Dogs also experience hormonal imbalance due to hydroid problems.
-The problem manifests itself as high metabolism resulting in drastic weight loss.
-Luckily, when detected early, hydroid problems can be managed easily.
+Dogs also experience hormonal imbalance due to thyroid problems.
+The problem manifests itself as high metabolism resulting in a drastic drop in weight.
+Luckily, when detected early, thyroid problems can be managed easily.

-It goes without saying a pregnant dog is eating for two or more so chances of weight loss are high especially if the diet is not increased and nutritious.
-It is best to take your dog to the vet to find out if or not your dog is truly pregnant.
-In such a case, the vet will advise you on a diet that is packet with nutritional value and is good for your expectant dog.
+It goes without saying a pregnant dog is eating for two or more, so chances of losing weight are high especially if the diet is not increased and nutritious.
+It is best to take your dog to the vet to find out if your dog is truly pregnant or not.
+In such a case, the vet will advise you on a diet that is packed with nutritional value and is good for your expectant dog.

 Indigestion due to stomach blockage

-If your dog accidentally ingests something that’s non-biodegradable, he or she is likely to experience some stomach upset leading to loss of appetite and thus weight loss.
-It is best to take your dog for an X-ray or ultra-scan if you are suspicious this might be the reason for his sudden weight loss.
+If your dog accidentally ingests something that’s non-biodegradable, he or she is likely to experience some stomach upset leading to loss of appetite.
+It is best to take your dog for an X-ray or ultra-scan if you are suspicious this might be the reason for his sudden loss of weight.

-Once you have identified the weight loss cause, you can know begin to look into ways of bring back the health of your beloved dog.
+Once you have identified the cause of your dog’s lost weight, you can now begin to look into ways to help them meet an ideal weight and resolve any health issues of your beloved dog.
 Here are a few steps to take when fattening your dog.